BeckyPollard/becky.dev/README.md

 ## Résumé Feature

-Nobody will notice this, so I'm writing about it here.
+Nobody will notice this, so I'm writing about it here... where nobody will read.

 I hate résumés.
 They're ugly.
 There's way too much content to cram onto one page.
 What I hate more than résumés though is using word processors <del>or InDesign</del> to try and create a stylish résumé design.
 And even worse, when you finally have an okay résumé PDF you frequently need to edit it to tailor to the job you're applying for.